 I remember being in your shoes and finding out that the truly stressful part of the college admissions process came after the decisions were released.
 As hard as it may be to see it this way, this time is an incredible opportunity for you to do some soul-searching and understand what is important to you.

-You have likely been admitted to some awesome schools, waitlisted at others (maybe even this one), and perhaps received some disappointing news.
+You have likely been admitted to some great schools, placed on a waiting list at others (maybe even this one), and perhaps received some disappointing news.

 Find Your Community

 The first, and likely easiest, thing to focus on is community.
-When I say community, I am talking about both the community on campus and beyond.
-Often times, a visit to a university can help you better understand whether the community fits.
+When I say community, I am talking about both the community on campus and beyond campus.
+Often times, a visit (even a virtual visit) to a university can help you better understand whether the community fits.

 Think about the people who are at each prospective university—peers, professors, administration.
 Is this a community where you can see yourself flourishing?
 Are the people there going to help you succeed?
 Are they going to push you and support you to achieve your fullest potential as a student, friend, roommate, and person?